-A good ductless single indoor unit will cost you a couple thousand dollars, and could go even higher for more energy efficient models.
+A good ductless single indoor unit will cost you a couple of thousand dollars and could go even higher for more energy-efficient models.
 However, installing a full central AC system with all of its ductwork and heat pumps will be even more expensive.
 Deciding on the central AC system will depend on many factors.
-Putting an average of how much the central AC will cost you in this case will be absurd, it’s just too wide a range.
+Putting an average of how much the central AC will cost you, in this case, will be absurd, it’s just too wide a range.

 If you’ve already decided on central AC, these are some tips to keep in mind:

 Too small a unit won’t be able to cool the house effectively, too oversized and it’ll cool it too quickly without effectively dehumidifying the air.

 The more the new homeowners can save on heating and cooling costs, the more value they will place on the system.
 In general, today’s systems must be 14 SEER—which stands for Seasonal Energy Efficiency Ratio, one of the official ratings of a system’s efficiency.

 Adding a Heat Pump

 This can increase the value of your system by making it more efficient.